 Postpartum depression is not rare.
 It affects up to 15% of women who give birth, and, according to the U.S. Centers for Disease Control and Prevention (CDC), the diagnosis of PPD has skyrocketed, increasing seven-fold between 2000 and 2015.
-Further contributing to the rise in California is a 2019 state law requiring obstetricians to screen pregnant patients for mental health.
-Indeed, the rising PPD rates may, in part, be a result of ascertainment bias - more individuals now are identified because providers are more aware of the diagnosis.
+Further contributing to the rise in California is a 2019 state law requiring obstetricians to screen pregnant patients be a result of ascertainment bias - more individuals now are identified because providers are more aware of the diagnosis.